What is a seizure?

 - Uncontrollable movement of the eyes

 How are seizures diagnosed?

 Your healthcare provider will first make sure that you're getting enough oxygen, that all of your vital signs are normal and healthy, and that there are no signs that the seizure is still happening.
-The primary goal of the medical evaluation is to figure out if your symptoms were actually caused by a seizure and, if so, why the seizure occurred.
+The main goal of the evaluation is to figure out if your symptoms were actually caused by a seizure and, if so, why the seizure occurred.

 - Complete neurological exam

 - Blood work and other lab tests to look for abnormalities in blood sugar and other factors

 - Imaging tests of the brain, such as an MRI or CT scan

 - Electroencephalogram, to test your brain's electrical activity

 Your provider will also ask questions to find out if any of these factors may be responsible for the seizure: